GLE1L

-Nucleoporin GLE1 is a protein that in humans is encoded by the GLE1 gene on chromosome 9.
+mRNA export factor GLE1 is a protein that in humans is encoded by the GLE1 gene on chromosome 9 (previously denoted GLE1L).

 Function

 This gene encodes a predicted 75-kDa polypeptide with high sequence and structure homology to yeast Gle1p, which is nuclear protein with a leucine-rich nuclear export sequence essential for poly(A)+RNA export.
 Inhibition of human GLE1L by microinjection of antibodies against GLE1L in HeLa cells resulted in inhibition of poly(A)+RNA export.
 Immunoflourescence studies show that GLE1L is localized at the nuclear pore complexes.
 This localization suggests that GLE1L may act at a terminal step in the export of mature RNA messages to the cytoplasm.
 Two alternatively spliced transcript variants encoding different isoforms have been found for this gene.

 Clinical significance

 A genome-wide screening and linkage analysis assigned the disease locus of lethal congenital contracture syndrome, one of 40 Finnish heritage diseases, to a defined region of 9q34, where the GLE1 gene is located.
 Mutations in GLEI have been identified in families with foetal motoneuron disease.